sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

     "events":[
         {
             "name"     : <name of the event/alarm>,
-            "severity" : <severity of the event/alarm>,
+            "revision" : <revision as a numeric Id>, "severity" : <severity of the event/alarm>,
-            "enable"   : <flag to indicate whether the framework should ignore event/alarm sent by application>, "message"  : <message that describes the condition, possible recovery action>
+            "enable"   : <flag to indicate whether the framework should ignore event/alarm sent by application>, "message"  : <message that describes the condition, possible recovery action.
+It can be as regular string message or in Json Format.>
         }
     ]
 }